20akshay00/godot-wii-input/README.md

 - All button presses (including the Nunchuk joystick) are routed through Godot's Input system (check the demo project to see the mappings)
 - Manual joystick calibration (in case the default from Wiiuse does not match, typically for third party nunchuks)
 - LED control and rumble feedback
-- Raw accelerometer and gyroscope data
+- Read raw accelerometer and gyroscope data
+- Basic motion control utilities through [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers) - **Very likely incorrect at the moment.**

 ### Roadmap

-- Accelerometer/Gyroscope calibration
-- Basic motion control utilities through [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers)
+- Out of the box gyro-based pointer controls
 - Speaker support
 - Automatic releases w/ Github actions
 - IR data
-- Out of the box gyro-based pointer controls

 ### Wishlist
 - Standalone bluetooth connection w/o external programs